 A positive work environment has numerous benefits.
 Positive workplace culture makes for literal, happy, and healthier employees!
-In this lesson, you will learn more about some positive work environment benefits that can be realized to positive workplace culture.
+In this lesson, you will learn more about some positive work environment benefits that can be realized in positive workplace culture.

 By definition, work is not necessarily fun, or enjoyable.
 Work is difficult The stress of the day is difficult to deal with and the stress of the day.
 It is difficult to learn how to find balance in working life and stress in the pressure and stress of work.
 Learning how to offset by creating a great place for work is essential to your sanity, your success – and the success of your business.